Flooding possible. Be prepared.

 Continued high groundwater levels may lead to flooding.
 Flooding of low-lying areas and roads is possible.

-Groundwater levels are now falling very gradually at our Northfield Farm borehole in the Great Shefford area.
-We expect levels to remain high over the next few weeks and levels will remain sensitive to further sustained rainfall.
+Groundwater levels are falling at our Northfield Farm borehole in the Great Shefford area.
+Groundwater levels are expected to fall slowly over the coming weeks in response to a period of more settled weather.
 Due to the nature of groundwater flooding, this situation could continue for several weeks or longer.

 We are closely monitoring rainfall and groundwater levels.